andreelezc/vibe/README.md

    ```bash
    npm install
    ```
-3. Create a `.env` file with your OpenAI API key:
+3. Create a `.env` file at the root with your OpenAI API key:
    ```plaintext
    OPENAI_API_KEY=your_openai_api_key
    ```